Module

 Can we run Event without other modules?

 Absolutely.
-Event works standalone and you can add Website/Badges/Attendance later.
+Event works standalone and you can add Badges or Attendance later.
+Legacy Website installs can also publish the schedule.